A good chili is one of my favorite dishes.

-Bulk it up (with non-acidic ingredients)
+Add more meat (with non-acidic ingredients)

 Acidity in chili can come from the tomatoes, the onions, or the chili peppers.
 Meat doesn’t add to the acidity.

-Add some more meat (or beans as above) to the mix, and it will help to soak up the excess flavor.
+So if you add some more meat (or beans as above) to the mix, and it will help to soak up the excess flavor.
 It will also mean you’ll have leftovers so you can enjoy the chili another day as well!

 ‘An ounce of prevention is worth a pound of cure’.